 You might think I should have tried harder?
 Perhaps so, but I tend to think that on a first visit, it’s better to be approached.
 After all, I’m a guest in your house and bouncing up to people to introduce myself, feels a little like helping myself to the food in your fridge, when I’ve only just walked into your home.

-My suggestion, encourage your church members to not just gravitate to the people they know, but to be on the active lookout for the faces they don’t recognise.
+Why not encourage your church members to not just gravitate to the people they know, but to be on the active lookout for the faces they don’t recognise?
 A simple ‘hello’ and a handshake makes a massive difference.
 Being completely overlooked (even if it’s not at all intentional) is not fun at all.

 Why the personal questions?